PTC-Education/UR3-Analytics/README.md

 ![appkey_expiration](./images/set-expirationdate.png)

-4. Select the button to copy the app kay to the clipboard.
+4. Select the button to copy the application key to the clipboard.

 ![copy-key](./images/copy-key.png)